 Anything you have coming up for the rest of 2015 that you can share?

 I can’t really talk about some of the stuff I’m working on, but I have a lot of writing to do.
 I’ve been producing Ariana & the Rose for the last year, with whom I have also been writing.
-There’s an artist called Starling (on Communion) that I’ve been working with, which has been fun too.
-For the first time in a few years, I'm able to slow down a bit, so I'm going to take a holiday!
-I have also started an artist project with a film composer here at Tileyard called Sam Sim, so I hope to be able to devote some more time to that in the coming weeks.
+There’s an artist called Starling that I’ve been working with, which has been fun too.
+For the first time in a few years, I’m able to slow down a bit, so I’m going to take a holiday!
+I’ve also started an artist project with a film composer here at Tileyard called Samuel Sim, so I hope to be able to devote some more time to that in the coming weeks.